Calling Setup

 Forwarding delay

-If you are logged into Close at the time of the call, there will be a fixed 20-second delay before the call is forwarded.
+If you are logged into Close at the time of the call or you have Receive Calls on this Device enabled in your Close mobile app, there will be a fixed ~25-second delay before the call is forwarded.